khampf/plugin-material-theme-by-khampf/README.md

 Installation
 ------------

+What I think will work:

+- go to your kanboard installation **plugins** folder
+- git clone this repo
+- __magic__

+Original instructions:

 - Create a directory **Theme** under the folder **plugins**
 - Copy all source files in this new directory
 - Go on your local installation of Kanboard